 Aluminum is not healthy for any living creature to ingest yet it can be found in many of common items within our home.
 It can be found in products we use to prepare our food, metal cans that store our food, our personal care products, and even directly within many of the foods and medicines which we ingest on a daily basis.

-Baking powder, food coloring, self rising flour, salt, buffered aspirin, antacid tablets, beverages or foods stored in aluminum cans, cereal products, over the counter and prescription drugs, toothpaste and in particular in tooth whitening products, antiperspirants, cosmetics, body lotions and creams, shampoos and conditioners, lip balms, soaps, sunscreen, and suntan lotions.
+Some common household products which may have in the past or which may still contain this metal are: Baking powder, food coloring, self rising flour, salt, buffered aspirin, antacid tablets, beverages or foods stored in aluminum cans, cereal products, over the counter and prescription drugs, toothpaste and in particular in tooth whitening products, antiperspirants, cosmetics, body lotions and creams, shampoos and conditioners, lip balms, soaps, sunscreen, and suntan lotions.

 Salt has not been required to list its ingredients so some brands may also contain it.
 Always read the label on products that you are considering purchasing for you or your family's use to insure that they do not contain toxic elements.